 - Paying out of pocket to install ignition interlock devices in every vehicle you drive

-Even if you beat the DUI charge, if you don’t act quickly enough, you may still lose your license.
-This is because the DMV has an automatic administrative suspension that kicks in within 30 days of your DUI arrest.
-You have only 10 days from the date of your arrest to request a hearing, but you can have a lawyer represent you for this process.
+California’s DMV has an automatic administrative suspension that kicks in within 30 days of your DUI arrest.
+You only have ten days from the date of your arrest to request a hearing, but you can have a criminal defense lawyer represent you throughout this process.

 Alternatives to Jail or Prison

-When you’re ready to see what a DUI lawyer can do to help you, call (310) 896-2724.
-DUI cases are complex and building a strong defense requires time.
-So, don’t hesitate – call today!
+When you’re ready to see what a DUI lawyer can do to help you, contact our team.
+DUI cases are complex, and building a strong defense requires time.
+Don’t hesitate to call today!